 No, I’m not going to give you seven sugars.
 If you’re as appalled as me, I’d like to point out that people actually ordered this.
 Seven whole sugars.
 I never did it though.
 I couldn’t bring myself to personally inflict someone with diabetes, so I would always put less sugar.
 If they asked for more, I’d hand them the bowl and spoon.
 I wasn’t going to dirty my hands with it.

 If the customers were repeat customers, I would slowly lower their sugar intake.
 They didn’t seem to notice much.
 I feel like I did a dishonest good deed.

 So you’re in a brand new relationship, how sweet!
 And you chose to come to our fine establishment for a nosh.
 No problem.
 But don’t inflict on me the uncertainty about financial situations in your new coupling by fighting over the check.
 It isn’t cute and it’s totally wasting my precious time that I could be spending on drinking ever more coffee, more, more, more.

 Anyway, my solution for this was to grab money from whoever held it out first.
 Bam!
 Congratulations, you’re paying!
 If both parties held the money out, I would indiscriminately choose one, without waiting for them to decide.
 “He had it out first!”
 I’d jokingly say, as I handed them their receipt before they even realized their argument was over.

 The Grass is Greener

 “Would you like that iced coffee small or large?”

 “I’ll have medium.”

 This one really gets my figurative goat!
-Do you even know how many ounces the sizes are, if you don’t know enough about the place to know there are two sizes?
-You are just choosing an arbitrary third option, because it wasn’t offered to you.
+Do you even know how many ounces the sizes are, if you don’t know enough about the place to know there are only two sizes?
+You are just choosing an arbitrary third option because it wasn’t offered to you.
 I know your game!
 The prices are all practically the same anyway.